Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 #### Sequence Actions
 Many actions are designed to take place over time and to be executed by themselves.

 But what if you wanted some actions to occur immediately or in combination with one or more other actions?

 What if you wanted to run your own custom code or to remove a node from a scene on completion of some other action?

-The real power of `SKActions` lies in how easily you can combine actions together with `sequence(_:)` or `group(_:)`.
+The real power of `SKAction` lies in how easily you can combine actions together with `sequence(_:)` or `group(_:)`.

 A `sequence` is an `SKAction` that runs other actions, one after another.

 `SKAction.sequence(_:)` creates an action that runs a collection of actions sequentially.

-It takes an array of `SKActions`, each separated by commas, and it runs them one after another.
+It takes an array of `SKActions`, each separated by commas, and it runs them one after the other in listed order.

 When the `sequence` action executes, the first action in the sequence starts and runs to completion.
 Subsequent actions in the sequence run in a similar fashion until all of the actions in the sequence have executed.

-To create a sequence action, you use the `SKAction.sequence(_:)` method, which takes an array of SKAction objects:
+To create a sequence action, use `SKAction.sequence(_:)`, which takes an array of `SKAction` objects:

 ```Swift
   let sequenceAction = SKAction.sequence([action1, action2, action3])
 ```

-In this example, the node is moved up the x-axis by `30` points, then down the y-axis by `30`, the removed from the scene:
+In the example below, the node is moved up the x-axis by `30` points, then down the y-axis by `30`, then removed from the scene:

 ```Swift
   let moveUpAction = SKAction.moveBy(x: 0, y: 30, duration: 2)